Speyll/dotfiles/README.md

 replace the `#` with the values shown in ip link show!

-# Removing unsed services
+### Removing unsed services
-in `/var/service/`
+in `/var/service/`<br />
-you can remove things like TTY3, TTY4, TTY5, TTY6, and SSHD (if you don't use them) don't worry they are just symlinks so they can easily be restored
+you can remove things like TTY3, TTY4, TTY5, TTY6, and SSHD (if you don't use them) don't worry they are just symlinks so they can easily be restored<br />